kurtlogan/three-reasons/PITCHME.md

 ## Totality

-   - we have expanded the output to incorporate the effect
+   - We have expanded the output to incorporate the effect
-   - effects like exceptional behaviour or nullability
+   - Effects like exceptional behaviour or nullability
-   - enforces we handle effect
+   - Enforces we handle effect
-   - makes intent explicit
+   - Makes intent explicit

 ---

 ## Determinism

-   - each input has the same output
+   - Each input has the same output
-   - easy to test
+   - Easy to test

 ---